- Rose Kennedy, For the AJC

 Take a historic hike at Allatoona Pass.

 Ponder history and marvel at how close this gruesome battle was to today's suburbia at the Allatoona Pass Battlefield.
 Of the 5,301 men engaged in the battle, 1,603 were reported killed, wounded or missing at its end.
-Much of the battlefield is unchanged, and a railroad cut through solid walk, two preserved earth forts and a classic antebellum plantation house are all visible within a short, family-friendly hike.
+Much of the battlefield is unchanged, and a railroad tunnel cut through solid rock, two preserved earth forts and a classic antebellum plantation house are all visible within a short, family-friendly hike.
 The walk also offers fine views of Allatoona Lake.
 It's quite close to Red Top Mountain State Park, too, so the family can play in the woods after the hike.

 Terminus Wake Park, 171 LakePoint Pkwy., Cartersville.
 470-315-0155